eli007s/Midnight/README.md

 This is an ongoing project, some features may not be fully complete or documented.

 `TODO`
-** updates core classes to make use of traits/interfaces/abstract approaches **
+** updates to core classes to make use of traits/interfaces/abstract approaches **

 You can set your `DOCUMENT_ROOT` to the base of your project or to a specific project under `apps/{projectName}`